-y
+Assurance of Salvation: “That settled confidence that occurs when one realizes they have indeed surrendered their lives to Christ who alone guarantees that the gift of salvation, once received, is forever and cannot be lost.”

+How can a true believer be confident they have eternal life?

-A. Direct statement from the Holy Word of God.aul is drawing a contrast between two kinds of lives: There is the life which is dominated by sinful nature and there is the life that is dominated by the Spirit of God.
+A. Direct statement from the Holy Word of God.

-P

-How can we know is we are living our lives “according to the Spirit”?

-(ie., How can we know we are saved?
-How can we know our lives are pleasing to God?)

-1. There must be an ____________________ path.

-“You shall know them by their fruits.”-Matt.
-7.20

-2. There must be an ____________________ peace.

-3. There must be an ____________________ profession.

 Ephesians 1:13–14, NIV84 - 13 ….Having believed (in Christ), you were marked in him with a seal, the promised Holy Spirit, 14 who is a deposit guaranteeing our inheritance until the redemption of those who are God’s possession—to the praise of his glory.